What is a Signal-to-Noise Ratio?

 Importance in Communication Systems

 In communication systems, a high Signal-to-Noise Ratio (SNR) ensures clear and reliable data transmission.
 It minimizes errors and enhances the quality of voice, video, and data services.
-Effective SNR management is essential for maintaining robust network performance and user satisfaction.
+Effective SNR management is essential for maintaining optimal network performance and user satisfaction.

 Applications in Audio and Video